People at work are thirsting for context, yearning to know that what they do contributes to a larger whole.

 Inputs to the Solution Vision

-In SAFe, this responsibility lies primarily with Product and Solution Management.
-They work directly with the Business Owners and other stakeholders to synthesize all the inputs and integrate them into a holistic and cohesive vision.
-There is no shortage of inputs, as Figure 2 illustrates.
+Product and Solution Management work directly with Business Owners and other stakeholders to synthesize all the inputs and integrate them into a holistic and cohesive vision, as Figure 2 illustrates.
 These inputs include the following resources:

-- Customers provide fast feedback and have intimate knowledge of what is needed.
+- Customers – Customers provide fast feedback and have intimate knowledge of what is needed

-- Solution Context indicates how the solution interacts with the customer’s context.
+- Solution Context – The solution context indicates how the solution interacts with the customer’s context

-- Solution Backlog contributes direction and guidance to the vision.
+- Solution Backlog – The solution backlog contributes direction and guidance to the vision

-- Architect/Engineers – The system and solution architects/engineers support the continuous evolution of the Architectural Runway supports current and near-term features.
+- Architect/Engineers – The system and solution architects/engineers support the continuous evolution of the Architectural Runway supports current and near-term features

 Capturing Vision in Solution Intent